 Ph.D., Harvard University

-Steven Z. Levine has been teaching at Bryn Mawr College since 1975.
+Steven Z. Levine is Leslie Clark Professor of the Humanities.
+He has been teaching at Bryn Mawr College since 1975.

 He is currently preparing two books, Monet and Method: Essays 1975-2000 and Face Painting: Self-Portraiture and Self-Representation in France from Montaigne and Poussin to Duchamp and Lacan.